Structural results for the Tree Builder Random Walk: Introduction

 $\Pd_{T,x; \mathcal{L}^{}}$-almost surely. \end{corollary}

 We finish the list of corollaries with a scaling limit result which we will derive from a result in \cite{mori2006surprising}, using the Transfer Principle.

 We say that a vertex, different from the root, is the {\it child} of another vertex if it is the direct descendant of the latter in the tree.
-The {\it zero level} of the tree consists of the root.
-Children of the root form the {\it first level}, children of vertices at first level form the {\it second level}, etc.
+The {\it zero level} of the tree consists of the root only.
+Children of the root form the {\it first level}, children of vertices at first level form the {\it second level}, and so forth.

-Now focus on the ``lower'' levels of the tree built (all levels below level zero).
+Now focus on the ``lower'' levels, i.e., fixed (not depending on $n$) levels, different from the zero level.
 The following result gives the size of the $k$th level for a fixed $k\geq 1$, and characterizes the degree distribution of vertices belonging to the $k$th level.
 It reveals the surprising fact, that the asymptotic degree distribution of vertices on lower levels is {\it different} from the one when the whole tree is considered, and of the largest levels.
 Although it still follows a power law, the exponent is not $3$ as in Corollary \ref{cor:degdist}, but $2$, for each level $k\geq 1$.

 Let $X[n,k]$ denote the size of level $k$ after step $n$ and let $X[n, k,d]$ denote the number of vertices at level $k$ with degree $d$, after step $n$. \begin{corollary}[Degrees of $k$th level vertices.]
 Consider an $\mathcal{L}$-\name\ satisfying condition \mixc.
 Then, for any finite initial condition $(T,x)$ and for every $k\ge 1,\ d\ge 1$, $\Pd_{T,x; \mathcal{L}^{}}$-almost surely. (cf. Corollary \ref{cor:degdist}). \end{corollary}